Can You Hear Sounds in Outer Space?

 - Hot mitt

 Note: In this science project, you will investigate how sound intensity changes with decreasing air pressure.
-You will use the Science Journal app to record the sound of a buzzer in a flask while a vacuum is created inside.
-Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
-You can learn how to use the Science Journal app here and how to use the sound sensor here.
+You will use a phone equipped with a sensor app to record the sound of a buzzer in a flask while a vacuum is created inside.
+Sensor apps such as phyphox let you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
 While recording the buzzer's sound, the app creates a graph that will show you how loud the buzzer is over time, measured in decibels, the unit for sound intensity.

 - Cut the wire to a length of about 12–15 cm using a scissor or a wire cutter.